 How Do You Store Instant Pot Meatballs?

-Store any leftover Instant Pot meatballs in the refrigerator in a sealed container.
-They will last 3-4 days and make the best leftovers.
+Store any leftover Instant Pot turkey meatballs in the refrigerator in an airtight container.
+They will last 3-4 days in the fridge and make the best leftovers.
 If you do a lot of meal planning or meal prepping, add these to your rotation.

 You can quickly heat homemade meatballs with a couple of different methods.
 First, you can microwave them in a microwave-safe dish.
 Just make sure to keep them covered, or your microwave will be a disaster as they heat up.
 They will warm back up fast using this method.
 Next, you could place them in a baking dish and heat them in the oven for 10-15 minutes.
 Heat the oven to 350 degrees.
 This method takes a little longer, but they will stay juicy and tender.